Guide to Sugar: The many names + Dangers

 I believe there are healthy ways to enjoy treats around the holidays, and higher glycemic carbohydrates as part of a healthy lifestyle.
 If I told you, I never ate sugar, it would be a lie.
 In fact, yesterday, I made these Gluten Free Apple Cider Doughnuts from @agirl_defloured and they are incredible.

 But because sugar is highly addictive, it is easy to go from zero to one hundred.
 For athletes, sugars can be used strategically for performance and recovery.
-Even for a recreational athlete who enjoys activities like strength training, recreational racing (like running, cycling, or triathlons), or outdoor sports.
+Even for a recreational athlete who enjoys activities like strength training, recreational racing (running, cycling, or triathlons), or outdoor sports.
 Higher glycemic carbohydrates are sometimes necessary to help shuttle amino acids quickly back into muscle.

 What is Sugar?